 That experience didn’t just make me consider a career at Enterprise; it was also representative of the overall culture that has kept me working here happily for over 11 years – a culture where all kinds of women are able to thrive.
 I want to share with you the highlights of my time here so far, showing you in the process why I think Enterprise is such an amazing company for women to work for.

 Joining a company that set me up for success

 My university degree was in Fashion, but the industry’s culture didn’t fit with me so I wanted to apply my skills elsewhere.
 I was excited to be looking into a company that had already proven itself to be authentic and welcoming.
-I liked what I found, so I applied for the graduate management trainee programme, and from the minute I arrived I saw what that employee was talking about.
+I liked what I found, so I applied for the Graduate Management Training Programme, and from the minute I arrived, I saw what that employee was talking about.

 There’s also a comprehensive training manual for the whole business.
 What’s great is that while you obviously get a detailed look at the workings of your area, you also get a wealth of materials on every area of the business.
 From HR to Marketing, and Sales to Profit/Loss, the context you need to understand your part in the bigger picture is right at your fingertips.

 That business understanding is reinforced by the fact that all Graduate Management Trainees start in a branch.
 Whatever function you work in, you’re working for a car rental business, so you’d better know what you’re supporting.
 Some people stay there, others move to head office – it’s really up to you.
 Your branch manager helps you plan your potential career path at Enterprise early on so you can get an idea of where you might go within the business.

 I’d gone from Graduate Management Trainee to Assistant Manager, Branch Manager, and then Area Manager, all thanks to my hard work and the on-going support of my company and colleagues.
 A memory from my time as an Area Manager captures that working relationship perfectly.